networkop/tkng/content/cni/weave.md

 weight: 14
 ---

-[Weave Net](https://www.weave.works/docs/net/latest/overview/) is one of the "heavyweight" CNI plugins with a wide range of features and its own separate contorl plane to disseminate routing information between nodes.
+[Weave Net](https://www.weave.works/docs/net/latest/overview/) is one of the "heavyweight" CNI plugins with a wide range of features and its own proprietary control plane to disseminate routing information between nodes.
 The scope of the plugin extends far beyond the base CNI functionality examined in this chapter and includes Network Policies, Encryption, Multicast and support for other container orchestration platforms (Swarm, Mesos).

 Following a similar pattern, let's examine how `weave` achieves the base CNI plugin functionality:

-* **Connectivity** is setup by the `weave-net` binary by attaching all pods to the `weave` Linux bridge.
+* **Connectivity** is set up by the `weave-net` binary by attaching pods to the `weave` Linux bridge.
 The bridge is, in turn, attached to the Open vSwitch's kernel datapath which forwards the packets over the vxlan interface towards the target node.

 {{% notice info %}}
 Although it would have been possible to attach containers directly to the OVS datapath (ODP), Linux bridge plays the role of an egress router for all local pods so that ODP is only used for pod-to-pod forwarding.
 {{% /notice %}}

-* **Reachability** is establish by two separate mechanisms:
+* **Reachability** is established by two separate mechanisms:

     1. [Weave Mesh](https://github.com/weaveworks/mesh) helps agents discover each other, check health, connectivity and exchange node-local details, e.g. IPs for VXLAN tunnel endpoint.
     2. OVS datapath acts as a standard learning L2 switch with flood-and-learn behaviour being [programmed](https://github.com/weaveworks/go-odp) by the local agent (based on information distributed by the Mesh).
 All pods get their IPs from a single cluster-wide subnet and see their peers as if they were attached to a single broadcast domain.

 {{% notice info %}}
-The cluster-wide CIDR range is still split into multiple non-overlapping ranges, which may look like a node-local pod CIDRs, however all Pod IPs still have the same prefix length as the cluster CIDR, effectively making them part of a single L3 subnet.
+The cluster-wide CIDR range is still split into multiple non-overlapping ranges, which may look like a node-local pod CIDRs, however, all Pod IPs still have the same prefix length as the cluster CIDR, effectively making them part of the same L3 subnet.
 {{% /notice %}}